 Another popular choice for finishing beadboard paneling is to paint it.
 You’ll still enjoy all the decorative benefits of installing wainscoting, but it will be much easier to incorporate the beadboard paneling into your home’s original color scheme.
 And from a budget perspective, choosing to paint your beadboard can significantly reduce the cost of your paneling.
 You can purchase lower grade wood since the paint will hide any aesthetic imperfections, and if you’re not into home improvement projects, you can purchase pre-painted beadboard paneling (usually in white) directly from a supplier.
 Pre-painted panels make installation as easy as opening up the package and nailing your beadboard to the wall.

-Need to find a pro for your beadboard panels?Find Pros
+Ready to start your beadboard panels?Find Pros

 Once you’ve got your beadboard on site, putting it up is relatively easy (though it can be time consuming depending on how much space you’ve got to cover).
 With pre-manufactured beadboard paneling, it’s as simple as nailing the panels to the wall in succession.
 The panels should fit together easily where they come into contact, though be sure to leave a small gap between them to allow for expansion.
 Once all the paneling is up, add a strip of molding to the bottom and a chair rail at the top, and you’re good to go.
 If you went a little higher end and purchased your beadboard as individual boards, it’s just going to take you longer.
 The process is still basically the same, you’ll just have a lot more pieces to fit together and nail up!